 One of the Kids: Mr. Dick is very simple and kind, and relates well with the young David.

 The President's Daughter: Agnes again, since Heep wants her as much for the power it will bring him as anything else.
 Dora also is this to David, being his boss's daughter; half his daydreams at that point (the ones that don't involve her) are about his boss, Mr. Spenlow, giving the couple his unconditional blessing: "Here are twenty thousand pounds, be happy!"

-Reason You Suck Speech: As per above, Aunt Betsy gives a great one to Mr. Murdstone and his sister when they try to take David from her.
+"The Reason You Suck" Speech: As per above, Aunt Betsey gives a great one to Mr. Murdstone and his sister when they try to take David from her.

 Red Right Hand: Uriah Heep's ugly physical characteristics - including an unpleasant habit of wringing his dry hands together - are repeatedly emphasized to illustrate his evilness.